Lina Lee, Clinical Counsellor

 • Yorkville University/ Master of Arts in Counselling Psychology (2021-2024)

-• Vancouver Community College/ Courses in Community Counselling Skills (2017-2020)
+• Community Counselling Skills Courses - Vancouver Community College (2017-2020)

 • University of Victoria/ Bachelor of Science in Economics (2004-2009)

-• Internal Family Systems Trauma Treatment Program - Frank Anderson (2024-2025)
+• Frank Anderson’s Internal Family Systems Trauma Treatment Program: A 4-Month Online Intensive - Psychotherapy Networker (2025)

 • Pain Reprocessing Therapy Training - Pain Reprocessing Therapy Center (2023)